niklaswnt/Neuronal-Signatures-in-Cancers/README.md

 ![](analysis/A-LIHC_survival.png)

 ### 10.2 Phenotype comparison
 Several phenotypic characteristics were compared as well between the two groups.
 Chi-squared tests are performed for a specified characteristic.
-This can be achieved using the custom `chisquare()` function.
+This can be achieved using the custom `chisquared()` function.
 The input is identical to the `generateSurvivalplot()` function, but instead of the `surv_data` argument, it has the `pheno_data` argument.
 The output is a `htest` object, which includes the p-value and a contingency table.

 ``` r
 chisquared(tumor = dataset, selection = "tumor_stage.diagnoses")